apache/inlong-website/docs/sdk/tubemq-sdk/go.md

 ### Consumer

-The Consumer is roughly the same as the Producer, except that there is the concept of a consumer group when setting the `config`:
+The `Consumer` is roughly the same as the `Producer`, except that there is the concept of a consumer group when setting the `config`:

 ```go
 cfg, err := config.ParseAddress("127.0.0.1:8715?topic=demo_0&group=test_group")
 ```

-Then, refer to the usage of the Producer to consume:
+Then, refer to the usage of the `Producer` to consume:

 ```go
 c, err := client.NewConsumer(cfg) // Create a new Consumer instance